Last updated: Aug 22, 2023

 One useful benchmark is that a good return on invested capital generally exceeds the company’s WACC by at least 2%.
 A higher ROIC than WACC is a positive sign, showing the company is using its money wisely and creating value for its investors.

 Generally, the higher the ROIC, the better, as it indicates the company is more efficient at making money from its resources.
-For example, O’Reilly Automative (ORLY) has a ROIC of 52% versus its peer Advance Auto Parts (AAP) has a ROIC of 11%.
-It’s important to understand the drivers of the ROIC difference here but, all else equal, this shows that ORLY may be the better and more efficient business.
+For example, O’Reilly Automotive (ORLY) has an ROIC of 50% versus its peer, Advance Auto Parts (AAP), which has an ROIC of 2%.

 Limitations of ROIC